Theia-Finance-Labs/trisk.model/README.md

 # trisk.model

-This repository provides a comprehensive toolkit for conducting transition risk stress tests on financial assets.
-The tools enable users to analyze the impact of various climate scenarios on company trajectories, technology valuations, and default probabilities.
+This repository hosts the core TRISK model, allowing to conduct transition risk stress tests on financial assets.
+The tool enable users to analyze the impact of various climate scenarios on company trajectories, technology valuations, and default probabilities.

 ## Installation